 Mealybugs have been around for a long time.
 There is a relatively new, invasive mealybug that may be attacking your grapes.

 Traditionally, California grape growers have had to watch for grape mealybugs, obscure mealybugs, and long-tailed mealybugs.
 These species generally do not cause significant problems, as long as their populations do not get out of hand.
-They are easy to recognize because of the clusters of grey, soft-bodied females gathering on the underside of leaves and in nooks and crannies.
+They are easy to recognize because of the clusters of gray, soft-bodied females gathering on the underside of leaves and in nooks and crannies.
 The invasive vine mealybug is another problem altogether.

 Vine mealybugs (Planococcus ficus) are native to the Mediterranean areas of North and South Africa and Europe.
 Vine mealybugs were first seen in California in the mid-1990s and had spread to 17 California counties by 2011.
 Vine mealybugs are now considered a significant pest of grapes, figs, avocado, apple, bananas, mango, citrus, date palm, and several ornamental plants.